ismailguzel/TDA-HC/README.md

 # TDA-HC
-This repository contains all data and python, R and SageMath codes for the experiments to the paper "Hierarchical clustering and zeroth persistent homology" by myself and Atabey Kaygun.
+This repository contains all data and code for the experiments for the paper "Hierarchical clustering and zeroth persistent homology" by myself and Atabey Kaygun.

-### Programs versions:
+### Programming Language Versions We Used:
 * Python 3.7.8
 * SageMath 9.1 Shell
 * R 3.6.3

+BURAYA CONDA'DAN SCIPY, NUMPY VS bigi seylerin de versiyonlarini koymak lazim.

 ### 1_Data2Diagram_GUDHI_Dionysus.R

-This code is to obtain topological features( intervals ) of point cloud which we considered by using different algorithm such as GUDHI and Dionysus2
+This code is for obtaining topological features (intervals) of point clouds by using different algorithm such as GUDHI and Dionysus2

 * On terminal, type
 ```